alexwlchan/alexwlchan.net/src/projects.md

   <dt><a href="https://nrich.maths.org/mathmoApp/#/mathmo">Mathmo</a></dt>
   <dd>
-    Mathmo is a tool that generates maths exercises for A-level students, developed as part of the <a href="https://nrich.maths.org">NRICH Project</a>.
+    Mathmo is a tool that generates maths exercises for A-level students, developed as part of the <a href="https://nrich.maths.org" aria-label="n rich project">NRICH Project</a>.
     As part of a summer job, I did some work to refactor the codebase and add several new types of question.
   </dd>
 </dl>